The Fundamental Limits of Structure-Agnostic Functional Estimation: Proof of Theorem

+{\bf LB 3: } Lower Bound of Order $r_n^2$.
 To set the stage we derive a result on the chi-squared distance between a density, and a perturbed counterpart.
 Our result and proof are largely inspired by the proof of Lemma 4.4 in~\citet{balakrishnan2019hypothesis}, which in turn generalizes a result of~\citet{ingster1997adaptive}.